University of Pennsylvania: Integrating Palliative Care into Nursing Homes During COVID-19

 What Does Success Look Like?

 The facilities U. Penn worked with have been grateful for the support.
-Dr. Cooper and her team are working in a total of ten nursing homes at this point.
-They have also been able to demonstrate scalability throughout their local community, and Dr. Cooper considers this another success factor.
+Dr. O'Connor and her team are working in a total of ten nursing homes at this point.
+They have also been able to demonstrate scalability throughout their local community, and Dr. O'Connor considers this another success factor.
 They're hopeful that they’ll be able to survey or do interviews with some of the nursing homes’ key leaders to understand the impact the approach had for them.
 As for measuring satisfaction, obviously right now they do not have bandwidth or capacity during the pandemic.
-But Dr. Cooper believes this will become important down the road.
+But Dr. O'Connor believes this will become important down the road.